Health and safety standards for rented homes

 Housing laws vary between England and Scotland.
 Get advice relating to Scotland

-All rented properties must meet certain standards to make them habitable.
-This section has information on the Housing Health and Safety Rating System (HHSRS), which assesses these standards.
+All rented properties must meet certain standards to make them safe and fit to live in.
+The Housing Health and Safety Rating System (HHSRS) is used to assesses these standards.

 How does the HHSRS work?

 If conditions in your home are bad, they could put your health at risk or cause a serious nuisance to neighbours or the public.
 In situations like these, the environmental health department of your local council may be able to help.
 The Housing Health and Safety Rating System (HHSRS) aims to ensure that your home doesn't have any serious hazards, and enables a council to take action against landlords whose properties are dangerous.

 The HHSRS assesses faults in your house and how they might affect your health and safety.
 The HHSRS considers how likely it is that a hazard would occur and how serious the outcome would be.

 The HHSRS takes lots of different potentially dangerous things into account, including:

 - broken glass, falling plaster, or dangerous or decaying stairs

 - faulty or dangerous gas or electrical installations

 - blocked drains or problems with rubbish or sewage

 - unacceptable noise levels